How to Have the Best Solo Trip to Portugal

 Wine Not?

 Frequent some wine bars while you’re in Lisbon.
 Why?
-For starters, Portuguese wine is very much worth trying, if you imbibe.
-But also, many of the wine bars in Lisbon have long bars, making it easier to socialize with the bartender and fellow patrons.
+For starters, Portuguese wine is very much worth trying.
+In addition, as many of the wine bars have long bars, its easier to socialize with the bartender and fellow patrons.
 When it doubt, head to By the Wine, a sleek space with a very long bar located in Chiado.

-Another good idea for your solo trip to Portugal is to head to Bairro do Avillez, a collection of four restaurants, including a tavern and a wine bar, where there are large communal outdoor tables and a bar counter you can snuggle up to.
-The restaurant Galeto is also a good bet as it is made up mostly of bar counters—located at Avenida de Republica 14.
+Another good idea for your solo trip to Portugal is to head to Bairro do Avillez.
+This is a collection of four restaurants, including a tavern and a wine bar, where there are large communal outdoor tables.
+The restaurant Galeto is also a good bet as it is made up mostly of bar counters, located at Avenida de Republica 14.

 Four glasses of white sherry next to a plate of cheese and a plate of jamon during a sherry tasting in Jerez.